Vancouver Island Wedding Planners & Coordinators

 How much does a wedding planner cost on Vancouver Island?

-Full-service planning typically ranges from $3,500-$8,000+ depending on scope and wedding size.
-Day-of coordination often starts around $1,500-$3,000.
-Month-of packages fall in between.
+Full-service planning usually runs $3,500 to $8,000+ depending on scope and wedding size.
+Day-of coordination tends to start around $1,500 to $3,000.
+Month-of packages land somewhere in between.

 When should I hire a wedding planner?